Health Quiz

 3. Estriol

-The ovaries produce the majority of the estrogens in the body, but they can also be formed by other tissues, such as skin, muscle and body fat.
-These estrogens are essential for the reproductive process and also play a vital role in regulating functions of other parts of the body, including the brain and central nervous system, bones, liver and urinary tract.
+The ovaries produce the majority of the oestrogens in the body, but they can also be formed by other tissues, such as skin, muscle and body fat.
+These oestrogens are essential for the reproductive process and also play a vital role in regulating functions of other parts of the body, including the brain and central nervous system, bones, liver and urinary tract.

-There are over 30 perimenopause signs which can each affect women differently and occur at different stages.
+There are over 30 perimenopause symptoms which can affect women differently and occur at different stages.
 So many women will wonder, what are the first signs of perimenopause?
 Unfortunately, this is not the same for every woman, so you must be aware of various possible signs.
-You might experience any of the following which are signs of menopause starting:
+You might experience any of the following:

 Woman in foetal position lying in bed